datalakehouse/docs/docs/products/redis/howto/migrate-aiven-redis.rst

 What you'll need
 ----------------

-* A target DLH for Redis service.
+* A target datalakehouse for Redis service.
 See :doc:`/docs/products/redis/get-started` to create one, or follow the instructions below.

 * The hostname, port and password of the source Redis service.